 Private treaty transactions are defined as farm-to-farm or producer-to-producer transactions as well as instances of producer-to-consumer freezer beef sales.
+Monthly Remittance Form Assessments must be remitted to the Missouri Department of Agriculture by the 15th day of

 Assessments must be remitted to the Missouri Department of Agriculture by the 15th day of the month following the month in which the transactions took place.